This post contains major spoilers for BoJack Horseman season 4.

 Last year, I wrote a post reflecting on the existential themes of BoJack Horseman, the brilliant adult animated show on Netflix created by Raphael Bob-Waksberg.
 The series has been praised by fans and critics alike for its innovative storytelling and hard-hitting subject matter, not to mention the countless background gags, tongue twisters and animal puns.
 Season 4 came out last September, and it not only moved the series forward on that trajectory but took the characters to new highs and lows to create yet another unforgettable TV-viewing experience.

-We get the formal introduction of Hollyhock in the following episode, and while she’s come to Hollywoo with her own agenda to find her birth mother, little does she know that she’ll be the catalyst for the most meaningful growth we’ve seen from BoJack in the series thus far.
+We get the formal introduction of Hollyhock in the following episode, titled “Hooray!
+Todd Episode!”
+While she’s come to Hollywoo with her own agenda to find her birth mother, little does she know that she’ll be the catalyst for the most meaningful growth we’ve seen from BoJack in the series thus far.
 As the season progresses, we see the two of them form a bond in a way only a father and long-lost biological daughter can.
 For BoJack, he struggles with wanting to have a healthy relationship with Hollyhock, despite knowing he’s ruined so many relationships in the past, noting Herb, Charlotte, Penny and Sarah Lynn.
 He fears he’s so broken that any attempt at having a good relationship with Hollyhock is doomed no matter what he does.
 As for Hollyhock, she makes it clear from the start that she doesn’t need him to be her dad, as she already has eight loving adoptive fathers (hence her eight surnames).

 Before I go on, I have to add that after binge-watching the entire season, I ended up having a dream about BoJack and Diane—clearly, you can tell I find their relationship particularly compelling.
-All I remember is a crucial moment involving the two of them waking up in an abandoned house, presumably after a night of drinking, and a human paramedic and bear nurse arrive to help them.
-As they groggily walk out into the harsh sunlight, Diane reaches for BoJack’s hand, only for both the nurse and paramedic to reach out and clasp her hand instead.
-Diane chuckles weakly and drops her hand, but a moment later, she attempts to do the exact same thing again with the same results.
+All I remember from the dream is a crucial moment involving the two of them waking up in an abandoned house, presumably after a night of drinking, and a human paramedic and bear nurse arrive to help them.
+As they groggily walk out into the harsh sunlight, Diane reaches for BoJack’s hand, only for both the nurse and paramedic to reach out instead to clasp her hand.
+Diane chuckles weakly and drops her hand, but a moment later, she attempts to do the exact same thing again with the same result.
 Only after giving up the second time does BoJack glance over at Diane when she’s not looking, and the look on his face is one of concealed fear with the realization that she’s become too dependent on him.
 It’s a catch-22; she needs him in her life, but he facilitates her self-destructive tendencies.
 Her only way out will be to take a step back and see if she can make it on her own two feet.

 In the season 4 finale, “What Time Is It Right Now,” a desperate Princess Carolyn goes to BoJack to convince him to star in a new television series called Philbert.
-He easily agrees, and through Princess Carolyn’s relief, she admits how hard it is to need people, once again highlighting one of the underlying themes of this season.
+He easily agrees, and through Princess Carolyn’s relief, she admits how hard it is to need people, once again highlighting one of the key themes of this season.
 Needing someone requires a level of vulnerability, and for someone like Princess Carolyn, who thrives on her independence and is always out to help other people, it’s satisfying to see someone else come through for her for a change.
 The fact that it’s BoJack of all people makes it all the more meaningful.